HadarH/resources/test.md

-# Test merge conflicts
+# Test1 merge conflicts

 Cool info that I need to know.

-## More chances for conflicts
+## More1 chances for conflicts

 Main repo.